erinhay/outreach/README.md

 If any issues or confusion arises while trying to access or use any of the below resources, feel free to contact me at <eeh55@cam.ac.uk>.

 ## Discovering Exoplanets Through Coding

-### International Women's Day (IWD) at the IoA
-In celebration of IWD, we developed a coding tutorial on detecting exoplanets via the transit method using real Kepler Space Telescope data.
-The tutorial particularly highlights the contributions of women to the Kepler mission and the field of exoplanet science.
-This resource was first developed for students in Year 9 (age 13-14) and the exercises are friendly to students who have no prior coding experience.
-Thanks to **Erik Rosenberg**, **Steve Young**, **Jessica Rigley**, and **Katherine Kauma** for their help in preparing the IWD educational material!
+We developed a series of coding tutorials that introduce students to exoplanet detection using real Kepler Space Telescope data.
+Two levels of the tutorial have been developed to accomodate 1) students with little to no physics/coding experience, and 2) students with experience in physics and little to no coding experience.
+Students will be guided through how to identify the presence of exoplanets around stars via the transit method, and explore the diversity of exoplanets orbiting around other stars.

-This resource is in the form of a jupyter notebook.
+These resources are available in the form of jupyter notebooks.
 Jupyter notebooks are virtual "notebook" environments in which astronomers code.
 One way of using jupyter notebooks is through Google's coding platform "Google Colab."
-All the information you need about how to use a notebook in Google Colab is contained within the tutorial.
+All the information you need about how to use a notebook in Google Colab is contained within the tutorials.
+To access the notebook via Google Colab, click the link listed under the level of interest below!

+### Year 8-9 / Ages 13-15
+The `discovering_exoplanets_IWD.ipynb` notebook (accessible below) was developed for students in Year 9 (age 13-14).
+The exercises are friendly to students who have no prior coding experience.
+Thanks to **Erik Rosenberg**, **Steve Young**, **Jessica Rigley**, and **Katherine Kauma** for their help in preparing this material!

 Clicking on the following link will take you directly to a Google Colab page where you can start learning:
 [https://githubtocolab.com/erinhay/outreach/blob/main/Discovering-Exoplanets/discovering_exoplanets_IWD.ipynb](https://githubtocolab.com/erinhay/outreach/blob/main/Discovering-Exoplanets/discovering_exoplanets_IWD.ipynb)

 [Introductory slides for the notebook can be found here!](https://docs.google.com/presentation/d/1yp81eEi25TsnwC7Tj5q4aTMXgA4wmSRPiMUphiycehQ/edit?usp=sharing)